cobilab/cryfa/README.md

 <img src="img/logo.png" alt="Cryfa" width="150" border="0" /></p>
 <br>

-Cryfa is a secure encryption tool for genomic data, and is also capable of compacting FASTA and FASTQ sequences.
-For the purpose of authenticated encryption, it employs AES (Advanced Encryption Standard) algorithm in GCM mode (Galois / counter mode) of operation.
-Cryfa is able to decrease the file sizes by a factor of 3, without creating security problems such as those derived from CRIME or BREACH attacks.
+Cryfa is a secure encryption tool for genomic data, and is also capable to compact FASTA and FASTQ sequences by a factor of 3.

 ## INSTALL